Module 13: Transformers

 ARCHITECTURE TIER | Difficulty: ●●●● | Time: 8-10 hours | Prerequisites: 01-08, 10-12

-Prerequisites: Modules 01-08 and 10-12 means you need a strong foundation across three domains.
-This module assumes you’ve implemented tensors, layers, training loops, tokenization, embeddings, and attention mechanisms.
-If you can explain how multi-head attention processes queries, keys, and values to compute weighted representations, you’re ready.
+You need tensors, layers, training loops, tokenization, embeddings, and attention already in place.
+If you can explain how multi-head attention turns queries, keys, and values into a weighted representation, you are ready for this chapter.

 🎧 Audio Overview